osm2pgsql-dev/osm2pgsql-website/_manual/04-geometries.md

 ### Processing of Ways

 Depending on the tags, OSM ways model either a LineString or a Polygon, or both!
-A way tagged with `highway=primary` is usally a linear feature, a way tagged `landuse=farmland` is usually a polygon feature.
+A way tagged with `highway=primary` is usually a linear feature, a way tagged `landuse=farmland` is usually a polygon feature.
 If a way with polygon type tags is not closed, the geometry is invalid, this is an error and the object is ignored.
 For some tags, like `man_made=pier` non-closed ways are